 Fellowships and Internships

-In addition, APHL sponsors a number of internship opportunities as well.
-The genomic data internship program will be launching summer 2023 and accepting applications for interns and host labs.
+In addition, APHL sponsors a number of internship opportunities.
+The genomic data internship program launched in Summer 2023 and is accepting applications for interns and host laboratories.
 This program would provide in-person or remote bioinformatics support to laboratories.
+For more information, visit the genomic data internship program website.

 Building Bioinformatics Capacity